Beautiful Plants For Your Interior

 A blade that wobbles or vibrates indicates an alignment problem.
 Make sure to stop the saw and unplug it before checking for alignment issues.
 Check if the blade is correctly tightened and properly installed, and if the arbor flange is in good condition.
 Also, check if the motor belt is correctly tensioned and free of damage.

-See also How To Build A Basic Table Saw Workstation
+See also How To Choose The Right Table Saw For Your Workshop

 4. How can I prevent kickback on my Table Saw?